EMF Meters

 There are several meters available for measuring radio frequencies (RF), starting at under $100 and going up to several thousands of dollars.
 First, I recommend that you read my article on radio frequencies here to get an understanding of what you are trying to measure and what we and researchers around the world consider to be acceptable, safe exposure levels.

-These are European examples, so here is what the letters stand for and their North American counterparts:
+Some of these are European examples, so here is what the letters stand for and their North American counterparts:

 To see a video tutorial in which I demonstrate how to find and measure radio frequency fields using the Cornet ED78s meter, click here.
 Even if you use a different brand of radio frequency meter, I recommend that you watch this video because I review where radio frequency fields will be found in your home and how you might mitigate them.
 Scroll down below the Cornet meter to see the link to the video.